moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 about `20 Jupyter notebooks`_ that I plan to turn into a companion interactive text as the years progress.
 I developed two new lectures to provide students an introduction to trajectory optimization of dynamic systems.
-Additionally, I made all of the `lecture videos`_ available on Youtube for public consumption and already have several hundred views.
+Additionally, I made all of the `lecture videos`_ available on YouTube for public consumption and already have several hundred views.

 .. _PyDy: http://www.pydy.org